-- Agent-based modeling is "naive" [2] in the sense that we are not trying to aggregate agents and what they are doing in some abstract variables like abundance, biomass, overall wealth, demographic rates, or nutrient fluxes. - Instead, we naively and directly represent the agents and their behavior. - It is important, though, to ask ourselves: is it possible to answer our question using a more aggregated and thus simpler model? - Usually we have to formulate many hypotheses for what processes and structures are essential to the question or problem we address.
+- Agent-based modeling is "naive" [3] in the sense that we are not trying to aggregate agents and what they are doing in some abstract variables like abundance, biomass, overall wealth, demographic rates, or nutrient fluxes. - Instead, we naively and directly represent the agents and their behavior. - Is it possible to answer our question using a more aggregated and thus simpler model? - Usually we have to formulate many hypotheses for what processes and structures are essential to the question or problem we address.